benaghca/ExcelReplacement/README.md

    - Select the template type (Excel or Word)
    - Select your CSV file with replacement data
    - Select your template file with placeholders
+   - Click "Preview Template" to validate your setup
    - Choose an output directory for the generated files
    - Click "Process Files" to start
    - The application will process the files and display progress
    - When complete, you'll see a summary of the processed records

+## Template Preview and Validation

+The preview feature helps you catch issues before processing large batches:

+1. **Validation Tab**:
+   - Shows all placeholders found in your template
+   - Indicates if each placeholder has a matching CSV column
+   - Displays sample values from your CSV
+   - Shows the location of each placeholder in your document

+2. **Preview Tab**:
+   - Shows how your template will look with the first row of data
+   - Displays content from all sheets (Excel) or sections (Word)
+   - Helps verify formatting and layout

+3. **Status Information**:
+   - Shows the number of errors and warnings
+   - Highlights unused CSV columns
+   - Indicates missing placeholders

 ## Distribution for non-developers